BESSER-PEARL/agentic-bpmn/README.md

-This repository provides the implementation of the BPMN extension proposed in the paper *"Towards Modeling Human-Agentic Collaborative Workflows: A BPMN Extension"*, submitted for review to the International Conference on Advanced Information Systems Engineering (CAiSE) 2025.
+This repository provides the implementation of the BPMN extension proposed in the paper *"Towards Modeling Human-Agentic Collaborative Workflows: A BPMN Extension"*, submitted for review to the Business Process Modeling, Development, and Support (BPMDS) Working Conference 2025.

 # Contents